nansencenter/sentinel1denoised/README.md

 # Example

-To do processing inside Python environment:
+Do processing inside Python environment:
 ```python
 from s1denoise import Sentinel1Image
 # open access to file with S1 data